Super Bowl LIV: Every Commercial You Need to See Right Now | TV Guide

-Super Bowl LIV is just days away, and if you're like us, you can't wait to chow down on junk food and watch as the San Francisco 49ers take on the Kansas City Chiefs.
+Super Bowl LIV is finally upon us, and if you're like us, you can't wait to chow down on junk food and watch as the San Francisco 49ers take on the Kansas City Chiefs.
 Kickoff for the Super Bowl is set for Sunday, Feb.
 2 at 6:30 p.m.
 ET.
-Before we get to the big game, though, another fierce competition is already underway: the corporate race for the best Super Bowl campaign of the year.
+Before we get to the big game, though, another fierce competition has already been underway for weeks: the corporate race for the best Super Bowl campaign of the year.
 That's right — as expensive as those precious seconds of airtime are this year, there are still tons of companies putting their commercials online ahead of their TV airing.

 Has this year's slate of ads lived up to last year's offerings or even some of the all-time greatest Super Bowl ads?
 Let's take a look at what's made it to the internet ahead of Super Bowl 54 so far.